Novident/.github/profile/README.md

 > [!WARNING]
 > **This project is still in its early stages of development, so a lot could change from a version to another**

+> [!IMPORTANT]
+> For some external reasons, I'm going to take a break from updating Novident and its related packages, as I'm running out of time.
+I'll be back in a few weeks to continue the project.

 **Novident** is an **open source writing suite** designed to be a free, cross-platform alternative that is as similar as possible to [Scrivener](https://www.literatureandlatte.com/scrivener/overview).
 Built with modularity and freedom in mind, Novident offers authors, researchers, and storytellers Scrivener-like features without the cost or limitations of closed source code.

 ## Motivation